Girls’ Rugby

 Following a three year review, consultation and development process between 2018 and 2021, the RFU Council agreed to change the age bandings in the girls game from the 2022-23 season.

-This signals an exciting next phase for girls rugby in England.
-Through the superb efforts of everyone involved in the last 10 years, the number of girls playing rugby is at a point where moving from three age bands to four is a realistic and sustainable proposition.
-This sets up further growth of the game over the next 5 to 10 years, as part of the Every Rose Strategy.
+This signaled an exciting next phase for girls rugby in England.
+Through the superb efforts of everyone involved in the previous 10 years, the number of girls playing rugby was at a point where moving from three age bands to four was a realistic and sustainable proposition.
+This set up the potential for further growth of the game over the following 5 to 10 years, as part of the Every Rose Strategy.

 The new age bands are at U12, U14, U16 and U18.
 This means the wide three year age band at U16 to 18 is no longer required and there is a single age band at U12, better supporting the transition to girls-only rugby for current and new players.

-The U11 regulations will also be more flexible, enabling girls to continue to play mixed rugby; to play girls only rugby; or in exceptional circumstances, if individually assessed/approved in line with playing-up regulations, to play with the U12s.
+The U11 regulations are also more flexible, enabling girls to continue to play mixed rugby; to play girls only rugby; or in exceptional circumstances, if individually assessed/approved in line with playing-up regulations, to play with the U12s.

 The England Rugby Age Grade page contains more information about Girls’ Age Grade Bandings, and there is a useful FAQ document to explain the purpose and implementation of the change.